Frequently Asked Questions

 Q: Where is the WW Academy physically located?

 A: The WW Academy is located at 24 Thorndike St., in Cambridge, MA, within easy walking distance of Kendall Square and MIT.
 WW Academy faculty and staff are based in our Cambridge office.
 Teacher candidates will pursue their clinical placements in nearby partner districts.
-The WW Academy also draws on the expertise and resources of its parent organization, the Woodrow Wilson National Fellowship Foundation based in Princeton, New Jersey.
+The WW Academy also draws on the expertise and resources of its founding organization, the Woodrow Wilson National Fellowship Foundation based in Princeton, New Jersey.

 Q: How do I apply to the WW Academy?